AMACB/HSCTF-2020-writeups/Treecache_Alyx/Treecache_Alyx.md

 			assert(p->right != NULL); // all pointers in temp_null are null now
 		...
 ```
-This can be bypassed by just allocating `temp_null` a right child and then freeing `temp_null` followed by the right child to clear the tree again.
+This can be bypassed by just allocating `temp_null` a right child and then freeing `temp_null` followed by freeing the right child to clear the tree again.

 This presents a second more serious "use-after-free" vulnerability.
 In particular, we just managed to free `temp_null`, but `root` is set to `temp_null` in an empty tree, so we have access to it, potentially even the ability to read and write.
 With some more pushing, this vulnerability turns out to be enough.

 ### Leaking Libc
 This is done in the same way as [Treecache 2](/Treecache_2/Treecache2.md).
 Once again, because we want a libc pointer, we go ahead and fill tcache with seven chunks of some size and then free another onto the smallbin freelist, which will place libc pointers inside the chunk.
 Then we use `malloc` first-fit to eventually receive back this eigth chunk and read the stored libc pointer.

-In particular, we have to use the reading from the `print_donation` function here.
+In particular, we have to leak from the `print_donation` function here.
 ```c
 	printf("%lu trees\n", a->amount);
 	printf("Donator: %s\n", a->name);